Gabriel-Mwenga-Nguli/creme-collections/README.md

 ### 4. Running the Development Server

-Once the setup is complete, you can run the app:
+Once the local setup is complete, you can run the app:

 ```bash
 npm run dev